Who Is Alan Thrall?

 Buying additional footwear was not something I believed would make a difference, until I tweaked my knee.

 Immediately I was humbled and got myself a pair of Nike Metcon 4 cross-training shoes.

 You need a pair of deadlift shoes that have a flat sole and will provide you with excellent support closer to the ground and the barbell.

 Do not wear a squishy pair of gym shoes that will have your legs wobbling.

 Why The Deadlift?

-Because I was obese and had a bad knee, I was looking for an exercise that would exercise most of your body’s muscles but did not require as much mobility.
+Because I was obese and had a bad knee, I was looking for an exercise that would exercise most of my body’s muscles but did not require as much mobility.

 I wanted an exercise that would demand more from my body than ever before.

 An exercise that would be akin to plowing the earth and preparing it for planting.